energy-demand-forecast/energy_demand_forecast/README.md

 ## Project Summary
 <hr style="background-color:silver;height:3px;" />
-There is a need for accurate energy demand forecasting in order for ERCOT to schedule energy generation and inform bidding prices.
-We analyzed historical weather data and ERCOT demand from 2010-2022 in order to create a time-series model to predict a three day forecast for energy demand in ERCOT's coastal region.
-Through exploration we examined the relationship between weather and ERCOT demand, as well as, date/time information and ERCOT demand.
+Accurate energy demand forecasting is crucial for planning energy generation capacity and informed energy prices.
+We analyzed historical weather data and ERCOT demand from 2010-2022 in order to create a time-series model to predict a three-day forecast for energy demand in ERCOT's coastal region.
+Through exploration we examined the relationship between weather and ERCOT demand, as well as date/time information and ERCOT demand.
 We utilized time-series models (Holt Winters and Facebook Prophet) to forecast ERCOT demand for a three-day period.
-The top performing model was a tuned Prophet model.
-It had a 3 day MAPE of 8.5% over the Test subset, compared to baseline's performance of 18.8%.
-We suggest deploying this model to predict energy demand, allowing for informed energy generation capacity planning.
+The top performing model was a Prophet time-series model with regression.
+It had a three-day Mean Absolute Percentage Error of 8.5% over the Test subset, compared to baseline's performance of 18.8%.
+Although our model outperformed baseline, we would want to perform comparisons against models currently in production before recommending deployment.

 ### Project Deliverables
 > - A final report notebook
 > - Python modules for automation and to facilitate project reproduction
 > - Presentation 19 August 2022 (slides)
 > - Notebooks that show:
 >    - Data acquisition and preparation
 >    - exploratory analysis not included in final report
 >    - model creation, refinement and evaluation

 ### Initial questions on the data

 Weather and Energy Demand:
 >   - How does temperature impact energy demand?
->   - Does humidity impact energy demand?
+>   - How do other weather features impact energy demand?

 Date/Time and Energy Demand:
 >   - How does the day of the week impact energy demand?